 “You’re going home and getting out of that fucking dress,” he said.
 “Then tomorrow you’re going to come into my office at ten.”
 He started to close the door but then leaned over to stare at her once more.
 “And Mia?
 You better damn well be there.”

-Rush is in the series Breathless Trilogy
+Rush is Book 1 in the Breathless Trilogy